muhammeta7/burger/README.md

 # Eat-A-Burger

-A template for an express server using a MySQL localhost connection and the handlebars file structure

 ### Overview

-Brief Description of Project
+Created during Week 14 of Rutgers Coding Bootcamp.
+The goal was to create a Burger App using Node Express Handlebars and our own ORM.
+It uses the MVC design pattern, Node and MySQL to query and route data to the app and Handlebars to generate the HTML.

 ### Getting Started

-heroku link: type link here
+heroku link: Coming Soon

 ## Technologies used (fill in with applicable technologies)